Continuing Education Activity

 Objectives:

-- Outline the treatment options available for patients with tropical pulmonary eosinophilia.
+Implement the recommended management approach for patients with tropical pulmonary eosinophilia.

-- Review the importance of collaboration and communication among the interprofessional team to improve outcomes for patients affected by tropical pulmonary eosinophilia.
+Apply interprofessional team strategies to improve care coordination and outcomes for patients affected by tropical pulmonary eosinophilia.

 Introduction

-Tropical pulmonary eosinophilia (TPE) is a hyperresponsive pulmonary syndrome in response to trapped microfilariae within the lung tissue.
-TPE is a clinical manifestation of lymphatic filariasis caused by filarial nematodes.
-Weingarten first described the term tropical pulmonary eosinophilia (TPE) in 1943.
-It was previously described as “pseudotuberculosis with eosinophilia.”[1][2]
+Tropical pulmonary eosinophilia is a hyperresponsive pulmonary syndrome in response to trapped microfilariae within the lung tissue.
+Tropical pulmonary eosinophilia, a term first described by Weingarten in 1943, is a clinical manifestation of lymphatic filariasis caused by filarial nematodes.
+It was previously described as "pseudotuberculosis with eosinophilia" by Frimodt-Moller in 1940.[1][2]

-The onset of tropical pulmonary eosinophilia is slow, and the major symptoms are fever, nocturnal cough, dyspnea, and wheezing.
-TPE is common in the filarial endemic region, but recently an increase in the prevalence of this disease is seen in developed countries due to migration and globalization.
-Lymphatic filariasis is a neglected tropical disease, and the most common clinical manifestation of this disease is elephantiasis.
-According to the World Health Organization (WHO), an estimated 120 million people are infected with lymphatic filariasis in tropical and subtropical regions.
-Study shows that less than 1% of individuals with filariasis will develop TPE.
+Tropical pulmonary eosinophilia has a gradual onset, with primary symptoms including fever, nocturnal cough, dyspnea, and wheezing.
+While this condition is most common in filarial-endemic regions, its prevalence has recently increased in developed countries due to migration and globalization.[3]
+Lymphatic filariasis, classified as a neglected tropical disease, predominantly manifests as elephantiasis.
+According to the World Health Organization (WHO), approximately 120 million people are affected by lymphatic filariasis in tropical and subtropical regions, but less than 1% develop tropical pulmonary eosinophilia.

-Pulmonary eosinophilic syndromes can be classified as extrinsic or intrinsic on the basis of causative factors.
-The extrinsic causes include medications (sulfonamides, phenytoin, phenobarbital, and carbamazepine) and infectious agents (parasites, fungi, mycobacteria).
+Pulmonary eosinophilic syndromes can be classified as extrinsic or intrinsic based on causative factors.
+The extrinsic causes include medications (eg, sulfonamides, phenytoin, phenobarbital, and carbamazepine) and infectious agents (eg, parasites, fungi, mycobacteria).
 The intrinsic causes include Churg-Strauss syndrome, eosinophilic granuloma, chronic eosinophilic pneumonia, and idiopathic hypereosinophilic syndrome.
-Tropical pulmonary eosinophilia comes under extrinsic causes.
+Tropical pulmonary eosinophilia is classified as an extrinsic cause.

 Etiology

-Tropical pulmonary eosinophilia (TPE) is a type 1 hypersensitivity reaction to the microfilariae trapped within the lung parenchyma.
-The species causing filariasis in humans are Wuchereria bancrofti, Brugia malayi, and Brugia timori.
-These nematodes reside in the lymphatic system and bloodstream of humans.
-Filariasis spreads from person to person by mosquito bites, which serve as a vector.
-The vectors of W. bancrofti are Culex, Anopheles, and Aedes mosquitoes.[3][4]
+Tropical pulmonary eosinophilia is a type 1 hypersensitivity reaction caused by microfilariae that become trapped in the lung tissue.
+The species responsible for filariasis in humans include Wuchereria bancrofti, Brugia malayi, and Brugia timori.
+These nematodes inhabit the lymphatic system and bloodstream of humans.
+Filariasis is transmitted from person to person through mosquito bites, which act as the vector.
+The primary vectors for W. bancrofti are mosquitoes from the Culex, Anopheles, and Aedes genera.[4][5]

 Epidemiology

-Tropical pulmonary eosinophilia can occur in any tropical area but most commonly found in filarial endemic regions like the Indian subcontinent, South East Asia, South America, and Africa.
-Due to an increased frequency of migration between the continents, this disease is increasing in Western countries.
-TPE is more likely to occur in non-immune individuals (persons who traveled to the endemic regions) than in the individuals permanently residing in endemic regions due to immunity developed against the filarial infections.
-TPE is 4 to 7 times more common in males than in females.
-TPE most commonly affects young adults.
-The severity of infection is usually high in immunocompromised individuals.[3]
+Tropical pulmonary eosinophilia can occur in any tropical area but is most commonly found in filarial endemic regions like the Indian subcontinent, Southeast Asia, South America, and Africa.
+Due to increased migration frequency between the continents, the prevalence of this disease is increasing in Western countries.
+Tropical pulmonary eosinophilia is more likely to occur in nonimmune individuals (ie, persons who traveled to the endemic regions) than in individuals permanently residing in endemic areas due to immunity developed against filarial infections.
+Tropical pulmonary eosinophilia is 4 to 7 times more common in males than females.
+Tropical pulmonary eosinophilia most commonly affects young adults.
+The severity of infection is usually high in immunocompromised individuals.[4]

 Pathophysiology

-The Bm22-25, a major antigen of the infective L3 stage larvae of B. malayi, has been shown to induce IgE production in patients with TPE.
-The gamma-glutamyl transpeptidase present on the surface of human pulmonary epithelium is found to have similarities with the gamma-glutamyl transpeptidase found in the infective L3 stage larvae.
-Therefore, it has been proposed that the filarial gamma-glutaryl transpeptidase plays an important role in the pathogenesis of TPE.
-Treatment with diethylcarbamazine (DEC) suppresses the intense eosinophilic alveolitis seen in a patient with TPE.[5][6]
+Bm22-25, a major antigen of the infective L3 stage larvae of Brugia malayi, has been shown to induce IgE production in patients with tropical pulmonary eosinophilia.
+The gamma-glutamyl transpeptidase present on the surface of human pulmonary epithelium is similar to that found in the infective L3 stage larvae.
+Therefore, studies suggest that filarial gamma-glutamyl transpeptidase plays an important role in the pathogenesis of tropical pulmonary eosinophilia.
+Laboratory research has identified an acidic, calcium-independent phospholipase A2 (aiPLA2) as a master lysosomal regulator of the tropical pulmonary eosinophilia pathway.[7]
+Treatment with diethylcarbamazine can suppress the intense eosinophilic alveolitis observed in patients with this condition.[8][9]

-Some studies show that oxidants like superoxide and hydrogen peroxide are released from the lower respiratory tract inflammatory cells, which cause an acute and chronic form of TPE.
-Thus, a short course of corticosteroids is needed to suppress the production of oxidants.[7]
+Additionally, some studies indicate that oxidants such as superoxide and hydrogen peroxide are released from inflammatory cells in the lower respiratory tract, contributing to both acute and chronic forms of tropical pulmonary eosinophilia.
+Therefore, a short course of corticosteroids may be necessary to suppress the production of these oxidants.[10]

 Histopathology

-The major histopathological changes in tropical pulmonary eosinophilia with time are as follows:
+The primary histopathological changes in patients with tropical pulmonary eosinophilia that occur with time are as follows:

-- At 6 months to 2 years from onset, mixed cell reaction is seen (histiocytes, eosinophils, epithelioid cells, and lymphocytes).
+- At 6 months to 2 years from onset, mixed cell reactions (histiocytes, eosinophils, epithelioid cells, and lymphocytes) are seen.

 - If still untreated, the patient may show pulmonary fibrosis.[4]